Skip to content

 2. Install the wget utility.

-3. Download and execute the installation script directly via the shell:
+3. Download and execute the installation script directly from the repository:

 wget http://repo.fastpanel.direct/install_fastpanel.sh -O - | bash -